The term ‘complex recruitment’ is commonly used in reference to the way recruitment marketing is carried out in the following sectors:

 This statement sounds so familiar that it could have been made this week.

 There’s an image problem in these sectors.
-So, when it comes to recruitment, it’s all the more important that the candidate journey wows, not reinforces doubts.
+So, when it comes to recruitment marketing, it’s all the more important that the candidate's journey wows not reinforce doubts.

-But wowing can be easier said than done when you’ve navigating a complex recruitment process that lives up to what it says on the tin.
+But wowing can be easier said than done when you’ve to navigate a complex recruitment process that lives up to what it says on the tin.

 Control and Consistency